+The Company received gross proceeds of \$800,000 from a preferred stock offering of up to \$1.0 million during the quarter ending September 30, 2023.
 The Company will need to seek additional debt or equity financing to sustain existing operations.
 If adequate financing is not available, the Company will be forced to take measures to severely reduce our expenses and business operations, or discontinue them completely.
 Such financing, if available, may be dilutive.
-At the current reduced pace of incurring expenses and without receipt of additional financing (but assuming the receipt of funds upon the Second Closing and the Option Closing under the Securities Purchase Agreement (as such terms are defined in Note 13 - Subsequent Events) and the receipt of proceeds from the expected sales of inventory under purchase orders from a discount retailer entered into in the third quarter, the Company projects that the existing cash balance will be sufficient to fund current operations into the fourth quarter of 2023, after which additional financing or capital will be needed to satisfy obligations.
+At the current reduced pace of incurring expenses and without receipt of additional financing and the receipt of proceeds from the expected sales of inventory under purchase orders from a discount retailer entered into in the third quarter, the Company projects that the existing cash balance will be sufficient to fund current operations into the first quarter of 2024, after which additional financing or capital will be needed to satisfy obligations.
 Additional financing may not be available on favorable terms or at all.
 If additional financing is available, it may be highly dilutive to existing shareholders and may otherwise include burdensome or onerous terms.
 The Company's inability to raise additional working capital in a timely manner would negatively impact the ability to fund operations, generate revenues, maintain or grow the business and otherwise execute the Company's business plan, leading to the reduction or suspension of operations and ultimately potentially ceasing operations altogether and initiating bankruptcy proceedings.
 Should this occur, the value of any investment in the Company's securities would be adversely affected.